-9.6 Procedures Victims Should Follow if a Crime of Domestic Violence, Dating Violence, Sexual Assault and Stalking Occurs
+9.6 Procedures to Follow Should an Incident of Crime of Domestic Violence, Dating Violence, Sexual Assault and/or Stalking Occur

-After an incident of sexual assault, dating violence or domestic violence, the victim should consider seeking medical attention as soon as possible at GBMC Hospital located on 670 N. Charles St. Towson, MD 21204.
+After the occurrence of an incident of sexual assault, dating violence or domestic violence, medical attention should be sought as soon as possible at GBMC Hospital located on 670 N. Charles St. Towson, MD 21204.
 In Maryland, evidence may be collected even if you chose not to make a report to law enforcement and you can have a "Jane or John Doe" exam conducted at the hospital.
-In Maryland, a "property-held" number is assigned to the evidence and is not be connected to the patient's identity.
+In Maryland, a "property-held" number is assigned to the evidence and is not connected to the patient's identity.
 This is the State of Maryland's policy developed to be compliant with the 2005 federal Violence Against Women Act Reauthorization under which U.S. states may not "require a victim of sexual assault to participate in the criminal justice system or cooperate with law enforcement in order to be provided with a forensic medical exam, reimbursed for charges incurred on account of such an exam, or both" 42 U.S.C. § 3796gg-4(d).
 It is important that a victim of sexual assault not bathe, douche, smoke, change clothing or clean the bed/linen/area where they were assaulted if the offense occurred within the past 96 hours so that evidence may be preserved that may assist in proving that the alleged criminal offense occurred/or is occurring or may be helpful in obtaining a protection order.
 In circumstances of sexual assault, if victims do not opt for forensic evidence collection, health care providers can still treat injuries and take steps to address concerns of pregnancy and/or sexually transmitted infections.
 Victims of sexual assault, domestic violence, stalking, and dating violence are encouraged to also preserve evidence by saving text messages, instant messages, social networking pages, other communications, and keeping pictures, logs or other copies of documents, if they have any, that would be useful to University adjudicators/investigators or police.